JCRC Legislative Reception

 Join JCRC and the MA Association of Jewish Federations (MAJF) for a virtual Legislative Reception to honor outstanding public officials who have demonstrated their commitment to our community’s priorities.
 JCRC works with these public officials to advance the priorities of the organized Jewish community in Boston and ensure funds in the State Budget are allocated to support social service agencies and protect vulnerable non-profit institutions.

-The reception will include a Special Remembrance for Chief Justice Ralph Gants of the Massachusetts Supreme Judicial Court, a fearless advocate for justice and equality.
+The reception will include a Special Remembrance for Chief Justice Ralph D. Gants (of blessed memory) of the Massachusetts Supreme Judicial Court, a fearless advocate for justice and equality.

 Legislative Reception Co-Chairs